Did you know that the lamps are not only expensive, but contain hazardous Mercury?

 Most pool rooms have a white board/s, or writable surfaces on the room divider/s, and the porters(x4000) can usually provide a mobile board or flip-chart on request(pads/pens not provided).

-Content cannot be recorded to Aston Replay, but you could use the Visualiser or interactive display instead.
+Content cannot be recorded to Aston Replay or used in CollaborateUltra, but you could use the Visualiser or interactive display instead.